dovene/android-deezer-music-player/README.md

   - Target version: 34
   - Minimum version: 24

-Android Virtual Device (AVD)

-Development phase used Medium Phone API 34 / Android 14.0 ("UpsideDownCake") | x86_64

 ## Github Actions CI

-Continuous integration workflow has been added to the reposittory for building the project with Gradle.
+Continuous integration workflow has been added to the repository for building the project with Gradle.
-The CI is triggered when a push on `main` branch is made.
+The CI is triggered when a push on `master` branch is made.
 It builds two apk, one in debug configuration and the other one for release.

-ESGI 4AL1-2023/2024